Federal officer shot, killed near Oakland George Floyd protest an 'act of domestic terrorism,' official says

 OAKLAND, Calif.
 (KGO) -- A Federal Protective Service officer was shot and killed Friday night in Oakland, near the site of the protest over George Floyd's death.
-A second FPS officer was wounded and is in critical condition.
+A second officer was wounded in the shooting and is in critical condition.

 RELATED: George Floyd death: Federal officers watching over Oakland protests shot, one killed; dozens detained, storefronts damaged